 Although on occasion the Foundation will provide all of the funding necessary for the accomplishment of a given objective, in most cases only a portion of the projected budget will be underwritten, usually on the express condition that the balance of the funds be raised from other sources.
 Grants of “seed money” in this manner for a law-related project often provide help and confidence for foundations that wish to offer gifts for such projects but lack expertise in the legal field to make a judgement as to whether the project is worthy of support.
 Thus the Foundation can act as a catalyst in bringing support from other donors to projects that require more funds than the Foundation can offer.

 The Baltimore Bar Foundation has a semi-annual funding cycle.
-All completed Request for Funding forms are due at the offices of the Foundation by either May 31 or November 30.
-Submit them to:
+Deadlines for each cycle are May 31 and November 30.

 Baltimore Bar Foundation, Inc.